 For this mushroom risotto recipe, I like to use a combination of dried porcini mushrooms, and fresh cremini mushrooms.
 Soaking the dried mushrooms in the simmering cooking broth adds a rich, intense mushroom flavour, while the fresh mushrooms create texture and flavour.

-According to Medical News Today, mushrooms are the only non dairy source of vitamin D. They are also loaded with other beneficial nutrients, such as fibre, antioxidants, selenium, B vitamins, folate, potassium, and Vitamin C. So, including mushrooms in your recipes is a great way to add nutrition, as well as great taste.
-Besides this mushroom risotto recipe, try Portabella Mushroom Sliders, General Tso Caulifower & Mushrooms, or Mushroom Barley Soup, for more tasty ways to use them.
+According to Medical News Today, mushrooms are the only non-dairy source of vitamin D. They are also loaded with other beneficial nutrients, such as fibre, antioxidants, selenium, B vitamins, folate, potassium, and Vitamin C. So, including mushrooms in your recipes is a great way to add nutrition, as well as great taste.
+Besides this mushroom risotto recipe, try Portabella Mushroom Sliders, General Tso Cauliflower & Mushrooms, or Mushroom Barley Soup, for more tasty ways to use them.

 How to Make this Mushroom Risotto Recipe